Rowno/react-benchmark/README.md

   $ react-benchmark <path>

 Options
-  <path>          Path to a JavaScript file that exports the function to be benchmarked.
+  <path>          Path to a JavaScript or TypeScript file that exports the function to be benchmarked.
   --debug, -d     Run a development build instead of a production build to aid debugging.
   --devtools, -t  Run Chrome in windowed mode with the devtools open.
   --version       Prints the version.